jy-tan/website/content/posts/ai-reasoning.md

   The ExpeL learning process
 </div>

 [^4]: Andrew Zhao, Daniel Huang, Quentin Xu, Matthieu Lin, Yong-Jin Liu, & Gao Huang.
-(2023).
+2023.
 ExpeL: LLM Agents Are Experiential Learners.

 The next step could be a way to clarify these uncertainties to the system designer (or owner), receive feedback or updated information, and add these back to its memory or insight pool.

 Beyond that, an AI system can suggest to the system designer if any answering strategies are lacking in cogency or completeness, whether there are any potential blind spots in its reasoning paths, or if there should be any pieces of information that would let it do its job (fulfilling its main goal) better.
-Steerability shouldn't be a one-way street; if LLMs have reached a layer of reasoning sophistication, we should let it steer us to some degree and suggest better ways to solve problems.
+Steerability shouldn't be a one-way street; if LLMs have reached a level of reasoning sophistication, we should let it steer us to some degree and suggest better ways to solve problems.

 With this perspective, a way to think about reasoning and generation quality is not just by looking at an LLM's generations, but also by examining its accumulated insights, and how it synthesizes insights to generate responses.
 And of course, we should be able to intervene and edit these insights if it is not consistent with our world.

-At the time of writing, there is still a distance to go before we reach a state where such systems can be easily deployed, but it is nonetheless interesting to think about.
+At the time of writing, there is still a distance to go before we reach a state where such systems can be easily deployed, but it is nonetheless interesting to consider.

 ## Closing